See below for Art UK Shop FAQs

 Participating art collections are encouraged to ensure their artwork and venue information on Art UK is up-to-date.

-The Collections Portal was launched in autumn 2016.
+The Collections Portal was launched in 2016.
 The Portal allows art collections to add new works, and edit their existing artworks and venues directly.
-Collections who have signed up as Art UK Partners can upload pre-existing digitised collections of prints, drawings and watercolours using the Portal, but all collections can add new acquisitions in oil and acrylic, or sculpture.
+Collections that have signed up as Art UK Partners can upload pre-existing digitised collections of prints, drawings and watercolours using the Portal, but all collections can add new acquisitions in oil and acrylic, or sculpture.

 If you are from a collection and would like access to the Collections Portal, please contact email@example.com